 Growing Yellow Allamanda Plants And Flowers

 Allamanda cathartica is a strong vine plant/climber, large yellow flowers with shiny deep green, leathery, 2-4 inch evergreen leaves, with large clear yellow bell-like flowers.

 The bell-shaped yellow flowers of the allamanda is very fragrant, and appear in summer can reach 4″-5″ inches across.
 Golden trumpet flowers can last until late November and into December in the South.

 Overall, the bush Allamanda vine perfectly combines the beauty of their whorled leaves, trumpet-shaped flowers, and twining growth, to make them garden favorites.

 Light and Temperature

-In its native habitat, new shoots find their way to the tree tops to get all the sun they can, while keeping the dark green leaves protected in semi-shade.
+In its native habitat, new shoots of the bush Allamanda find their way to the tree tops to get all the full sun they can, while keeping the dark green leaves protected in semi-shade.

 A lover of sun, this drought-tolerant plant needs lots of sunshine, so if possible, mimic nature and shade the plant but give the tips lots of sunshine.

 When in full growth season, in high temperatures and humidity Allamanda requires lots of water.
 During its flowering period pay attention to the plant’s water use.
 Very often it requires some extra water to avoid flower loss.

 Fertilizing Allamanda cathartica is best with a liquid water-soluble plant food once every two weeks during active growth.
 Do not give too much fertilizer to avoid overcrowding of foliage and lesser flowers.